 Nursing home abuse can affect both men and women.
 However, most victims are women.
 Risk factors include elderly residents who have no friends or family regularly checking on them, people with disabilities, and people with memory problems or dementia.
 Any elderly person who appears frail or weak is also a likely target.

 West Virginia has a law called the statute of limitations that places a time limit on your right and ability to file a personal injury claim, including a claim for nursing home abuse or neglect.
-This deadline is generally two years from the date that the victim’s injury or the last incident of abuse took place.
+This deadline is generally one year from the date that the victim’s injury or the last incident of abuse took place.
 If you wait too long and do not file within two years of the abuse, the courts may dismiss your case – meaning you will lose the right to recover compensation forever.

 If your elderly loved one passed away due to abuse or neglect, West Virginia’s law gives you two years from the date of the deceased person’s death to file rather than the date of the last injury.
 If you are not sure what your deadline is, consult with an attorney as soon as possible.
 Do not risk losing your family’s right to hold someone responsible and collect financial compensation by waiting too long to explore your legal options.